CSmithy89/ultimate-ai-rag/README.md

   - Action history panel for tracking user interactions
   - Backend workspace API endpoints for content management
   - 315+ frontend tests with comprehensive component coverage

+### Epic 7: Protocol Integration & Extensibility
+- Status: Complete
+- Stories: 4/4 completed
+- Key Features:
+  - MCP tool discovery and invocation endpoints
+  - A2A collaboration sessions with tenant-scoped message exchange
+  - Python SDK for MCP and A2A integrations
+  - Universal AG-UI endpoint for non-Copilot clients